 Users interact with Docker through a client.
 This client communicates with a background process that manages the containers on the host, known as the Docker daemon.
 The daemon tracks everything related to the Docker environment.

 The Docker Engine, the core of the system, is an application that uses a client-server architecture and is installed on a host machine.
 The host provides the environment to execute and run applications.
 It houses the Docker daemon as well as the following Docker objects:

 - Images are read-only binary templates used to build containers.
-Their meta data describes the container’s capabilities and needs.
-An image can be used on its own to build a container or customized to add additional elements and extend the current configuration.
-Container images can be shared within an organization or with the public and enable collaboration between developers.
+Their metadata describes the container’s capabilities and needs.
+An image can be used on its own to build a container or customised to add additional elements and extend the current configuration.
+Container images can be shared within an organisation or with the public to enable collaboration between developers.

 - Networks allow the isolated containers in a system to communicate with one another.